 A Search for Clarity

-In A Search for Clarity: Science and Philosophy in Lacan’s Oeuvre, Jean-Claude Milner argues that although Jacques Lacan’s writing is notoriously obscure his oeuvre is entirely clear.
+In A Search for Clarity, Jean-Claude Milner argues that although Jacques Lacan’s writing is notoriously obscure his oeuvre is entirely clear.
 In a discussion that considers the difference between the esoteric and exoteric works of Plato and Aristotle, Milner argues that Lacan’s oeuvre is to be found in his published writings alone, not his transcribed seminars, and that these published writings contain his official doctrine.
-This means that Lacan’s oeuvre is already complete, even though many of his seminars remain unpublished.
+Thus, Lacan’s oeuvre is already complete, even though many of his seminars remain unpublished.

 “Milner’s original mapping of an epistemology of the Unconscious provides a systematic overview of Lacan’s main programs and their subsequent deconstruction, along with witty asides, memorable one-liners, and unexpected philosophical parallels.
 Here is clarity so bright and sharp that it illuminates without blinding.” —Jean-Michel Rabaté, author of Kafka L.O.L.: Notes on Promethean Laughter

 “Independently of whether one agrees with its at times draconian conclusions, Milner’s L’œuvre claire, now finally available in English translation, remains one of the most significant, cogent, and influential contributions to the field of Lacanian studies.
 Moving from the disarming yet crucial premise that we should consider Lacan as a ‘crystal-clear author,’ this book makes compulsory reading for anyone interested in the complex status of psychoanalysis vis-à-vis science, epistemology, and ontology.” —Lorenzo Chiesa, author of The Virtual Point of Freedom: Essays on Politics, Aesthetics, and Religion (Northwestern University Press, 2016)